Business News Releases

 • Created on .

-THIS WEEK the Joint Standing Committee on Electoral Matters will hold public hearings and site visits in Maningrida and Darwin, Northern Territory (NT), and Cairns, Queensland as part of its inquiry into civics education, engagement, and participation in Australia.
+THIS WEEK the Joint Standing Committee on Electoral Matters will hold two public hearings as part of its inquiry into civics education, engagement, and participation in Australia on Wednesday, September 11 and Friday, September 13.

 Public hearings details

-A live audio stream of the hearings will be available via the Parliament’s Watch, Read, Listen website.
+A livestream of the hearings will be available via the Parliament’s Watch, Read, Listen website.

 Further information about the inquiry, including submissions received and past public hearings, is available on the inquiry webpage.